You Can't Prompt Your Way to Production

 Then Replit dropped AI agents.
 Cursor followed.
 Suddenly my dusty 10% of coding knowledge actually mattered again.

 But I also hit wall after wall of bugs and crashes.
-After burning weeks debugging AI-generated spaghetti code, that’s when it hit me:
+After burning weeks debugging AI-generated spaghetti code, that’s when it hit me.

 You can't prompt your way to production.

-“Just describe your idea and AI will build it.
+Everyone’s selling the same story “Just describe your idea and AI will build it.
 No skills needed.
 Anyone can launch a SaaS in a weekend.”

-GitHub reports 88% productivity gains for developers using AI tools—but here's the catch: those gains are "unevenly distributed."
+What they don’t mention is that 82% of developers now use AI for writing code, but 45% say AI is “bad or very bad” at handling complex tasks.
+GitHub reports 88% productivity gains for developers using AI tools, but those gains are “unevenly distributed.”
 The biggest winners?
-Developers who already understood how systems work.
+Developers who already understood how systems work before they asked AI to write anything.

-Meanwhile, Replit can build a 2D game from a single prompt, but it takes someone who knows debugging to make it production-ready.
+Cursor hit $100M ARR in under two years.
+Proof that vibe coding works.
+But they had 60 people who understood systems.
+Replit can build a 2D game from a single prompt, but it takes someone who knows debugging to make it production-ready.

+The pattern is consistent across every case study I’ve seen.
 AI amplifies what you already know.

 If you understand system architecture, AI becomes a superpower.
 If you don’t, you’ll spend weeks rebuilding what you thought was done.